JourneyDeprecated/My-Userstyles/youtube/README.md

 - Opera (Stylus): **[Install Stylus][8]**
 - Safari (Stylish): **[Install Stylish][9]**

-Then, copy-pasta the styles from `YouTube_.css` into a new userstyle.

 ## Userstyles.org

 If you use the Stylish/Stylus addon on Chrome or Firefox you can find one-click installs including automatic updates via the packages below.